sci-ndp/kafka-kraft/README.md

 5) Kafka UI: http://localhost:8080 (no UI auth; connects over internal SASL_PLAINTEXT).
 6) Secure listener: SASL_SSL + SCRAM on `9094` using dev self-signed certs in `certs/`.

+## Step-by-step setup
+1) Clone the repo and ensure Docker is running.
+2) Provide certs in `certs/` (symlink is fine).
+Choose one:
+   - Use the bundled self-signed dev certs (default), or
+   - Bring a real cert (see “TLS options” below), or
+   - Regenerate a self-signed bundle with your domain/IP.
+3) Copy env template: `cp .env.example .env`.
+4) Set `HOST_IP` in `.env` to the public DNS name or IP clients dial (e.g., `kafka.example.com`).
+Set `SSL_STORE_PASSWORD` to match your keystore/truststore.
+Adjust user passwords as desired.
+5) If exposing externally, set up router/NAT and firewall: forward TCP 443→443 (secure listener).
+Only forward 9092 if you intentionally allow plaintext.
+Do not expose 9093.
+6) Start: `docker compose up -d`.
+7) Verify locally: `HOST_IP=<your-dns-or-ip> ./scripts/test_stack.sh`.
+8) Verify externally over TLS/SCRAM (443) with kcat (see commands below).
+9) If you need Kafka UI remotely, forward 8080 (optional, no auth).
+Otherwise keep it local.
+10) To keep plaintext disabled, see “Secure-only mode” below.

 ## Remote access (ports, DNS, firewall)
 - Set `HOST_IP` in `.env` to the DNS name or public IP clients dial (e.g., `kafka.example.com`), then recreate the stack (`docker compose down && docker compose up -d`).
 - Router/NAT: forward TCP 443→443 (preferred secure listener, mapped to container 9094).
 Forward 9092→9092 only if you need plaintext SASL/PLAIN.
 Kafka UI on 8080 is optional.
 Do not expose 9093 (internal/controller).